Hummingbirds are amazing creatures. They can fly at the speed of light forwards, backwards, and sideways—all while being able to stop on a dime!

 Some people think that this ability is what baffles scientists the most about hummingbirds.
-But the truth is, while this strange flight used to be a mystery, experts have been able to explain how hummingbirds fly backward for years.
+But the truth is, while this strange flight used to be a mystery, experts have been able to explain how hummingbirds fly backwards for years.

 Benefits of Flying Backwards